TID-Lab/downstream/docs/api/channels/channel.md

 - Returns: [Promise\<void\>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

 Starts this [Channel](#Class:-Channel) so that it will stream [Items](../item.md) from some external source.
-Depending on the type of Channel, "starting" could mean any combination of:
+Depending on the type of Channel, "starting" could mean:

 - starting an HTTP stream
 - adding listeners to events